-Wouldn’t it make sense to hide the username as well of instant sight of an attacker?
+Wouldn’t it make sense to hide the username as well of the instant sight of an attacker?
 How is this possible?
-Of course it is easily possible with services where the login-name is detached from a username or email address.
-Simply use a random string as username that has nothing to do with your name.
+Of course, it is easily possible with services where the login-name is detached from a username or email address.
+Simply use a random string as a username that has nothing to do with your name.
 But even if the login-name is your email address (for example like Facebook), you can do your best to hide the username from attackers!

-But first, why is it risky to have a known email address, or a email address you actively use, to sign in to services?
+But first, why is it risky to have a known email address, or an email address you actively use, to sign in to services?
 First, an attacker might already know it.
-He might have purchased it in spam lists, or got it through doxing of someone who had it in their address book.
+He might have purchased it in spam lists or got it through doxing of someone who had it in their address book.
 Secondly, if that’s your username, it is for sure also the account reset address.
 So, attackers want to gain access to it in order to reset your accounts’ password.

-The solution is easy: just use a separate, not publicly know, email address to login to these services.
+The solution is easy: just use a separate, not publicly know, email address to log in to these services.
 Nowadays it’s easy to generate a number of mail addresses for instance at Google or other providers.
 Just generate one random address which you use to login to these services or set as primary (and only) account reset email address.

-By doing so you achieve two things: 1st, an attacker does not only not know your password, he also does not know your username!
+By doing so you achieve two things: 1st, an attacker does not only not know your password, but he also does not know your username!
 Making it much harder for him to do a targeted attack on your account.
 2nd, an attacker would not even know which email account to attack if he wanted to gain access to it to be able to reset your password.
 So, this makes sense in multiple ways.

 Data encryption and Data parsimony

 Encrypting data should be the normal state rather than the exception.
-All modern desktop operating systems have built in full disc encryption (MacOS: FileVault, Windows Vista and higher: BitLocker).
+All modern desktop operating systems have built-in full disc encryption (MacOS: FileVault, Windows Vista and higher: BitLocker).
 Encrypting your hard disc protects your sensitive data from being stolen, even if your device gets into other hands.
-How quickly is a laptop being forgotten in the tube or being stolen at trade shows or other occasions.
+How quickly is a laptop being forgotten in the tube or being stolen at trade shows or other occasions?
 Mobile operating systems like iOS or Android use fully encrypted discs by default – this should also be the case on desktop systems since it does not cost any money or performance.

 Delete data junk!
-Why would you need 5 year old emails or SMS?
-Attackers however could be very interested in emails about financial transactions or your ex-girlfriend – a leakage of them can cause great harm.
+Why would you need 5-year-old emails or SMS?
+Attackers, however, could be very interested in emails about financial transactions or your ex-girlfriend – a leakage of them can cause great harm.
 If not to you, maybe to your communication partners.
 If you need this data, create an encrypted backup and store it in a secure space.
 Then securely delete the data from all other systems.